Largest Lake in the World Largest Lake in the United States

 World's Largest Lake (by surface area):

-However, Lake Michigan and Lake Huron can technically be considered a single lake because they both have the same surface elevation and they are connected by the Mackinac Straight (which is not a river because the water does not have a consistent flow direction).
-So, Lake Michigan-Huron can be considered the largest fresh-water lake in the world.
-It has a total surface area of 45,410 square miles (117,611 square kilometers) which is significantly larger than Lake Superior.
-The total water volume in Lake Michigan-Huron is much smaller than the volume of Lake Baikal at 2,030 cubic miles (8443 cubic kilometers).
+However, Lake Michigan and Lake Huron can technically be considered a single lake because they both have the same surface elevation and they are connected by the Mackinac Strait (which is not a river because the water does not have a consistent flow direction).
+So, Lake Michigan-Huron could be considered the largest freshwater lake in the world by surface area.
+It has a total surface area of 45,410 square miles (117,611 square kilometers), which is significantly larger than Lake Superior.
+The total water volume in Lake Michigan-Huron, at 2,026 cubic miles (8,443 cubic kilometers), is much smaller than the volume of Lake Baikal.

 Largest Lake in the United States (by volume):